CrayLabs/SmartSim/doc/run_settings.rst

 setting `run_command` to `"auto"` in the ``Experiment.create_run_settings()`` factory method, SmartSim defaults to not prepending any run command before the executable.

-To use a specific parallel launch binary, such as `mpirun` or `mpiexec`, users need to specify this via the `run_command` parameter.

 Once the RunSettings object is initialized using the ``Experiment.create_run_settings()`` factory method, the :ref:`RunSettings API<rs-api>` can be used to further configure the ``RunSettings`` object prior to execution.